kulsoom-abdullah/mimic-simple-rag/README.md

 - Uses general-purpose embeddings rather than clinical embeddings

+## Synthetic Data Option

+If you don’t have access to the MIMIC-III dataset or BigQuery, you can use the **synthetic data version** of this project.
+It provides a simplified RAG pipeline using randomly generated hospital admission data.
+Check out the [synthetic_data_version folder](synthetic_data_version/README.md) for details.

 ## Potential Future Work

 The next phase will extend this approach to clinical notes in MIMIC-III, implementing: